-Some people believe that drinking milk increases phlegm production when you have a cold.
+Contrary to popular belief, drinking milk doesn't increase phlegm production when you have a cold.

 Some groups recommend people over 75 may consider stopping colon cancer screening.
 Not everyone agrees.
 Learn about your colon cancer screening options.

 Get the facts before trying this technique that's popular among some alternative medicine practitioners who claim it has numerous health benefits.

 Whether your child's concussion is mild or severe, it's important to allow time to recover.